PF

 Instructions

-5. 5Give the prepared sauce a mix, then pour it into the pan and bring it to a boil while stirring.
+6. 6Give the sauce a final stir, then pour it into the wok and bring to a boil while stirring constantly, about 1–2 minutes.
+The sauce should begin to thicken slightly and turn glossy.

 Nutrition — Per Serving